hofaith/vshed_scripts/README.md

 ## Usage

+To use this data and analysis code, follow these steps:

+1. Clone or download this repository to your local machine.
+2. Install R and RStudio or any other R environment if you haven't already.
-To use this data and script, clone the repository to your local machine and open the R script in RStudio or another R environment.
-Run the script to reproduce the data used in the study and analyze it as desired.
+3. Open the R script in the `script` directory using RStudio or your preferred R environment.
+4. Run the script to reproduce the data used in the study and perform further analysis as desired.

+Please note that you may need to adjust file paths or make other modifications to the code to suit your specific environment or requirements.

-## Credits
+## Citation

-This data and script were originally created by Lincoln Lau and Vicky Fang.
+If you use any part of this study or its associated data and code, please cite the original publication: Lau LL, Cowling BJ, Fang VJ, Chan KH, Lau EH, Lipsitch M, Cheng CK, Houck PM, Uyeki TM, Peiris JS, Leung GM.
+Viral shedding and clinical illness in naturally acquired influenza virus infections.
+J Infect Dis.
+2010 May 15;201(10):1509-16. doi: 10.1086/652241.
+PMID: 20377412; PMCID: PMC3060408.